 Most service providers have already launched their online portals, helping customers to purchase services and products, and to resolve any issues that may arise, all on their own.
 But the process still requires some patience, as customers navigate through the portal to reach the information they require.
 There is of course the option to use a chat box or the traditional method of talking to a call center agent, but with operations becoming increasingly global and contact center staffing no easier to scale up than in previous times, there is a better option.

 Enter the bots – services such as Siri, Cortana, Alexa and Google Assistant.
 They may differ cosmetically, but all have the distinction of being cloud-based and easily scalable enhancements to chatbot customer experience.
-In truth, they have not yet found wide deployment in the telco market, and where they are in place (Vodafone’s Tobi, for example) their capabilities are somewhat limited.
+In truth, chatbots in telecom have not yet found wide deployment, and where they are in place (Vodafone’s Tobi, for example) their capabilities are somewhat limited.
 Yet the bot approach is growing in popularity.

-With bots, customers can express their intent (using voice or text) using language that comes most naturally to them.
+With telecom chatbots, customers can express their intent (using voice or text) using language that comes most naturally to them.
 Chatbots, using their natural language recognition capability, evaluate that intent to guide the customer to the relevant topic information, or propose appropriate action.

 There are three groups of bot use cases that bring immediate value and are a good starting point for the implementation of chatbot programs.